unetbootin/unetbootin/readme.md

 ----------

 ### Background
 This Remix OS UBS Tool is built on the [Unetbooin](http://unetbootin.github.io) open-source project.
-The details of the Unetbooin project can be found in followings.

 Remix OS UBS Tool is designed for users to flash Remix OS for PC onto a USB Flash Drive.

 ### Where can I download Remix OS USB Tool?